mattlee95/Riddler/Dec5_2019/README.md

 ## Solution

 The strategy that will result in the fewest button presses as possible is to press the "Random" button until you are within 13 "Next" button presses of the desired song.
+Then press "Next" until you reach your desired song.

 For this strategy `Expected Moves = 12.6428571429`